Observational characteristics of radiation-mediated shocks in photospheric gamma-ray burst emission: Details regarding the subphotospheric internal collision framework

 The Lorentz factor of the causally connected downstream in between the two shocks, given similar proper densities of the two fireballs, is given by \citep{Kobayashi1997, Samuelsson2022}

 The assumption of similar proper densities in the two shells assures that the upstream relativistic velocity, $u_u$, is the same for the reverse and the forward shock.
-To determine the upstream relativistic velocity one must solve the shock jump conditions, which we do to obtain the results presented in Section \ref{sec:Results}.
+To determine the upstream relativistic velocity one must solve the shock jump conditions, which is done for all the results presented in main text.
 However, it is useful with analytical estimates, which we give below.
 The Lorentz factor of the incoming upstream can be estimated by

 where $\Gamma_{\rm fs}$ is the Lorentz factor of the forward shock as measured in the lab frame, and we used $\Gamma_{\rm fs} \approx \Gamma$ for the last approximation.
 This gives